vamenard/godfather-rockrobot/README.md

 - Gang farming

-1. Make sure you configured the troops you wich to send depending on the gang lvl or MI you are using.
+1. Make sure you configured the troops you wich to send depending on the gang lvl or MI you are using in the attack related files.

-2. Configure the hoods coords.

-3. You must adjust the speed the refresh rate to make sure the troops are back before launching again.
+3. You can adjust the speed the refresh rate to make sure the troops are back before launching again.
 My fastest is 22 minutes for 8 hoods.

-4. Configure MI coords are configured (if needed).
-Gang coords are fetched automatically.

 [ Install ]